Let’s say you buy 1,000 shares and when you buy them they’re worth €1 each, so you spend €1,000 on them.

 The tax due on any assets disposed of in December will need to be paid by 31 January.

 Although you pay CGT in the year you make the gain (or January of the following year if the gain was made in December) the actual Tax Return doesn’t need to be filed with the Revenue Commissioners until the following October, and it is at this point that you declare the specific details of the transaction.
 If you are self-employed, the CGT details can be included on your Income Tax return.
 Alternatively you would complete a Capital Gains Return (Form CG1).
+If you’re any bit confused, give us a call and we can help sort your tax return.

 Before I finish up I’ll quickly mention about losses.
 If you dispose of an asset for less than you originally paid for it, then you have a capital loss.
 Unfortunately following the economic crash in 2008, there are many people who made a loss on investment property, land and shares.